-The aim of this programme is to ensure that pupils at the more able end of the ability range have the opportunity to broaden their knowledge and skills inside and outside of the classroom, with a view to admission to the top universities (Oxford, Cambridge, Russell & 1994 Group).
-This process begins in Year 7 within the classroom and develops into broader extra-curricular provision in Years 12 and 13.
+The aim of this programme is to ensure that students at the more able end of the ability range have the opportunity to broaden their knowledge and skills inside and outside the classroom, with a view to admission to the top universities (Oxford, Cambridge, Russell and 1994 Group).
+This process begins in Key Stages 3 and 4 within the classroom and develops into broader extra-curricular provision in Years 12 and 13.
 The key to success is reading, research and conceptual reflection beyond the syllabus.

 Years 10 and 11

 All years receive a presentation on the two universities, with the opportunity for questions, in the Spring Term, and will be invited to a talk by a visiting speaker from Oxford.
 The idea is to sow the seed and to give students the confidence to set Oxbridge as a goal.
 Potential Oxbridge candidates in Years 10 and 11 are identified across the subjects and attend open days and study days at Oxbridge in the Summer Term, as a way to inspire them and give them an early taste of the intellectual requirements.
 Those interested in Medicine are also invited to a talk by a doctor and, through careers, will start planning suitable work experience.
-Most importantly however, pupils are encouraged through their subject teachers to look at texts, lectures and other material related to an area of personal intellectual interest, so that they could answer the question: So, where has your curiosity taken you?
+Most importantly however, students are encouraged through their subject teachers to look at texts, lectures and other material related to an area of personal intellectual interest, so that they could answer the question: So, where has your curiosity taken you?

 Years 12 and 13

 From June of Year 12 pupils are given support and guidance with their personal statements and help completing the UCAS form to meet the early deadline of October 15th.
 A rigorous schedule of admissions test preparation and practice interviews with a variety of interviewers both from Gordon’s and from outside ensure candidates are well prepared for this part of the process.